Surgery and alternatives for a torn disc

-A torn disc occurs when the annulus fibrosus (the cartilaginous exterior) of a disc ruptures.
-This can become painful for many patients if the disc’s nucleus pulpous (the jelly-like interior) seeps through the tear and enters into the spinal canal.
-If symptoms of this condition continue for months, and conservative treatments, such as pain medication and physical therapy, provide little relief, a physician may recommend torn disc surgery.
+A torn disc occurs when the tough outer layer of a disc ruptures.
+This can become painful for many patients if the disc’s gel-like center leaks through the tear and enters the spinal canal.
+If the pain and discomfort caused by this condition continue for several weeks or months, despite conservative treatments such as pain medication and physical therapy, a physician may recommend torn disc surgery.
+To learn about the risks associated with a traditional torn disc surgery as well as the surgical alternatives available, read the following article.

 As with most medical procedures, traditional open back surgery presents certain risks.
 Before deciding on surgery, patients should consider the following downsides:

 - Large 6- to 8-inch incision